rincon-santi/rincon-santi/README.md

 :dart: Objective
 ---------

-Seeking a challenging NLP Engineer position to leverage my skills and experience in deep learning and NLP, contributing to the development and improvement of large-scale language models and their applications.
+Seeking NLP challenges to leverage my skills and experience in deep learning and NLP, contributing to the development and improvement of large-scale language models and their applications.
 Focused on NLP specialization, prompting ([LangChain framework](https://langchain.readthedocs.io/)), and tuning for LLM personalization since November.

 :sparkles: My Projects
 -----------